 By tracking what you “Like”, comments you post, and even how long you spend on web pages, AI algorithms can, with relative accuracy, inject relevant marketing creative in your web browser.

 Natural Language Processing (NLP) and Chatbots

-In this article we’ve introduced artificially intelligence, looked at some of the algorithms, the importance of data when deploying machine learning solutions and how software projects that leverage AI can have advantages over a more traditionally architected software application.
+In this article we’ve introduced artificial intelligence, looked at some of the algorithms, the importance of data when deploying machine learning solutions, and how software projects that leverage AI can have advantages over a more traditionally architected software application.
 We’ve also looked at some other examples of AI in the real-world.